Understanding Snowflakes, Wheels, And Innovation

 That’s not to say that teams didn’t have domain specific KPI’s to reach with their initiatives, or that they weren’t doing their best to streamline processes to reach this unknown online market sooner, but without the modern day checks and balances of industry best practices and data-driven analytics—hell, without a wheel to point to in a “don’t reinvent the wheel” conversation that we now take for granted—operational efficiencies couldn’t be a primary component of SOP.

 Innovation was considered a business line item, and over time and across a myriad of funded projects, it proved to be a solid investment for all involved— in particular for the medium itself.

-The web rapidly evolved from an academic tool with a high bar of entry to supporting a wealth of business and interaction models ranging from entertainment to e-commerce to personal publishing, all by the turn of the century, quickly lowering the bar of entry to people with a wide-range of tech savviness.
+The web rapidly evolved from an academic tool with a high barrier to entry to supporting a wealth of business and interaction models ranging from entertainment to e-commerce to personal publishing, all by the turn of the century, quickly making the web accessible to people with a wide-range of tech savviness.
 Fast following the first wave of commercial investment online, retail, productivity, social, and narrative interaction models advanced with the advent of Flash, Ajax, and compression algorithms—to name a few—leading to entirely new business models centered around embedded video and audio, and input/output models rendered through asynchronous displays.

 Snowflakes evolved into snowstorms.